Start of School - Kindergarten and Second Grade

 Felix loves sitting in front of the stereo and listening to Hamilton, but not the whole thing--just the same 15 seconds of "Guns and Ships" about Lafayette ("America's favorite fighting Frenchman!").
 I recently bought him a set of headphones so the rest of us don't have to hear it on repeat.

 He has recently gotten into the Magic Treehouse books, and we spent a recent day off from school learning a lot about Balto the sled dog and the serum run of 1925 (subsequently, we watched the 1995 movie Balto, which was not historically accurate, thank you very much!).
-Thanks to Wikipedia, Felix is now of the opinion that Togo and Leonhard Seppala were robbed, and Togo should have gotten the statue, not Balto.
+Thanks to Wikipedia, Felix is now of the opinion that Togo and Leonhard Seppala were robbed, and Togo should have gotten the statue in Central Park, not Balto.
 We also looked at some cool pictures of hero animal taxidermy (combining Arlo's love of hero animals and Felix's interest in dead animals).
 At first I wasn't very excited about the Magic Treehouse series because of the writing in the first book, but we learned a lot with this one, and I'm excited to read more of them with the kids.

 I can't believe Thanksgiving is coming up next week!
 It'll be time to get out the advent calendar again before we know it...